 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 High quality teaching is our first step in responding to pupils who have SEN. Power Teaching and Learning is used across the school to teach Literacy and Maths.
-Children are ability grouped for these subjects so that the teaching is at the right level for each child.
-This also means that most of children are taught in smaller than average sized groups with extra adult support.
+Scaffolding and adapted teaching is used for these subjects so that the teaching is at the right level for each child.

-Group and 1:1 interventions are used if appropriate.
+Group and 1:1 interventions are also used, if appropriate, to target specific difficulties.
+Some examples of interventions used in school are: